-$iseq = qf.eqo (obj, obj\array)$ Calling object None (static method) Description Determines if object Determines if object handles are equal Octave 4.0 does not implement the "eq" function and is very sensitive to incorrect indexing of object arrays.
-This function provides the required functionality for QuaDRiGa.
-For this to work, the corresponding classes must have a writable property "OctEq" which may be hidden.
+iseq = qf.eqo (ob $iseq = qf.eqo (obj, obj_array)$ Calling object None (static method) Description Determines if object handles are equal Octave 4.0 does no ot implement the "eq" function and is very sensitive to incorrect indexing of ob- ject arrays.
+This f unction provides the required functionality for QuaDRiGa.
+For this to work, the corresponding class ses must have a writable property "OctEq" which may be hidden.
 Input obj A single object handle. obj_array A (multi-dimensional) array of object handles with up to four dimensions.
 Output iseq A boolean variable having the same size as "obj_array".
 True (1) values indicate that the corresponding handles in "obj_array" point to the same object as the "obj"-handle does.

-zi = qf.interp(x, y, z, xc, yc) Calling object None (static method) Description 2D linear interpola tion optimized for performace This function implements a 2D linear interpolation which is highly optimized for fast execution.
-All calculations are done in single-precision floating point (30% faster than double precision, but less accurate), and multiple data sets can be interpolated simultaneously.
-One-dimensional linear interpolation can be done by using zi = interp( x, 0, z, xc ) Input X Vector of x sample points; size [1, nx] or [nx, 1] У Vector of y sample points; size [ 1, ny ] or [ ny, 1 ] z The input data matrix; size $[$ ny, nx, ne $]$ ; the 3rd dimension allows for interpolations of multiple data-sets; for one-dimensional interpolation, the size must be $[$ 1, nx, ne $]$ xc Vector of x sample points after interpolation; size [ 1, nxi ] or [ nxi , 1 ] xc Vector of y sample points after interpolation; size [ 1, nyi ] or [ nyi, 1 ] Output zi The interpolated data; size [ nyi, nxi, ne ]
+$zi = qf.interp(x, y, z, xc, yc, use_double)$ Calling object None (static method) Description 2D linear interpolation optimized for performace This function implications are do accurate), and multiple to the second ements a 2D linear interpolation which is highly optimized for fast execution.
+All one in single-precision floating point (30% faster than double precision, but less tiple data sets can be interpolated simultaneously.
+One-dimensional linear interpolation can be done by using zi = interp(x, 0, z, xc) Input х Vector of x sample points; size [1, nx] or [nx, 1] У Vector of y sample points; size [1, ny] or [ny, 1] Z The input data matrix; size [ny, nx, ne]; the 3rd dimension allows for interpola- tions of multiple data-sets; for one-dimensional interpolation, the size must be [1, nx, ne] xc Vector of x sample points after interpolation; size [1, nxi] or [nxi, 1] xc Vector of y sample points after interpolation; size [1, nyi] or [nyi, 1] use_double If set to true, double precision is used instead of single precision.
+Output zi The interpolated data; size [nyi, nxi, ne]